 Exclusive or Multiple Agency Engagement?

-Choosing the right agency for your role and your company is key.
-Considerations to take into account can be agency specialism, geographic coverage, fees and then the individual consultant who will handle your role.
+Choosing the right agency to recruit for your role and your company is key.
+Considerations to take into account can be agency specialism, geographic coverage, fees and the individual consultant who will handle your role.

-When you have decided which agency to engage, have you ever wondered why they look to secure the vacancy on an exclusive basis?
+When working with agencies, have you ever wondered why they look to secure the vacancy on an exclusive basis?

 Fee arrangements will be greatly reduced if they are engaged exclusively because the risk of not filling is greatly reduced.
 You are happy that the fee has been discounted and the agency is happy because in theory they should successfully fill the role.
 Beyond the reduction in fee, what are the pros and cons of engaging an agency on an exclusive basis?